sseanik/python-cheatsheet-1531/README.md

 ### Extending Lists

+What happens when we want to concatenate a list onto a list?

 ```python
 numbers = [1, 2]
 # Extend will add the string_num list to the end of the numbers list